-Only five countries sign up for NZ's trade agreement to tackle climate change
+Jacinda Ardern in New York: Only five countries sign up for NZ's trade agreement to tackle climate change

 • Develop voluntary guidelines for eco-labelling programmes and mechanisms

-"There is an urgent and critical need for increased global action if we are to limit global warming to 1.5C above pre-industrial levels," Ardern told the audience in New York.
+"There is an urgent and critical need for increased global action if we are to limit global warming to 1.5C above pre-industrial levels," Ardern said.

-Ardern told the Herald that she was disappointed with the small uptake.
+She said the small number of countries was not reflective of the breadth of the agreement's ambition, and the EU could be next in line.

-She discussed the agreement during her bilateral meeting with Cecilia Malmström, the European Commissioner for Trade, and said it would be "natural" for the EU to join up, given the work the EU has already done on lowering tariffs on environmental goods.
+This morning she had discussed the agreement during her bilateral meeting with Cecilia Malmström, the European Commissioner for Trade, and Ardern said it would be "natural" for the EU to join up, given the work the EU has already done on lowering tariffs on environmental goods.

-The announcement has been foreshadowed, and Ardern asked more countries to join in her national statement to the UN General Assembly yesterday.
+The announcement has been foreshadowed, and Ardern asked more countries to join the agreement in her national statement to the UN General Assembly yesterday.

-"International trade rules are uniquely placed to be part of the solution by removing trade barriers for green products and services and stopping pollution being subsidised," Ardern said.
+"International trade rules are uniquely placed to be part of the solution by removing trade barriers for green products and services and stopping pollution being subsidised," Ardern said this morning.

 "For example wind turbine parts and solar panels attract tariffs, despite being good for the environment.